iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 ======================
 When a module moves to its stow position, regardles of the reason for the stow, it follows a series of steps to stow properly.
 First, it begins either accelerating or decelerating in order to reach its stow position with its user-configured :ref:`stow acceleration <stow_movement_parameters>`.
 So if the module was still before, it will begin moving, but if it was spinning rapdily, it will keep spinning and gradually slow down.
-Once the module has come to a stop at the stow position, it will then perform its :ref:`ending hold behavior <stow_holding_position>`, which has multiple options.
+Once the module has come to a stop at the stow position, it will then perform its ending hold behavior, which has multiple options :ref:`discussed below <stow_holding_position>`.

 The diagram below summarizes the stow position feature's state transitions.
 Note that the stow process may be interrupted at any time, and that certain state transitions are configuration dependent.